 The Remuneration Policy approved by Armilar defines the principles of the company’s remuneration system.
 It sets consistent standards for all staff and in relation to its directors and highest ranking officers complies with the requirements set forth in the Portuguese legislation that has implemented EU Alternative Investment Funds Manager Directive (AIFMD).

-The remuneration system targets an alignment of interests between investors and the Armilar, avoids incentives for inappropriate risk taking, and is in line with the sustainable long-term financial development of the company.
+The remuneration system targets an alignment of interests between investors and Armilar, avoids incentives for inappropriate risk taking, and is in line with the sustainable long-term financial development of the company.
 The remuneration system also does not reward assumption of excessive sustainability risks in accordance with the SFDR.